pnp/powershell/documentation/Set-PnPRoleDefinition.md

 ```powershell
 Set-PnPRoleDefinition -Identity "CustomPerm" -Clear EditListItems
 ```
-Removes the EditListItems flag from an existing permission level
+Removes the EditListItems flag from an existing permission level.

 ### EXAMPLE 2
 ```powershell
 Set-PnPRoleDefinition -Identity "NoDelete" -SelectAll -Clear DeleteListItems
 ```

-Select all flags for an existing permission level except DeleteListItems
+Selects all flags for an existing permission level except DeleteListItems.

 ### EXAMPLE 3
 ```powershell
 Set-PnPRoleDefinition -Identity "CustomPerm" -NewRoleName "NoDelete" -Description "Contribute without delete"
 ```

-Change the name and description of an existing permission level
+Changes the name and description of an existing permission level.

 ### EXAMPLE 4
 ```powershell
 Set-PnPRoleDefinition -Identity "CustomPerm" -Order 500
 ```

-Change the order in which the permission level is displayed
+Changes the order in which the permission level is displayed.

 ## PARAMETERS

 ### -Identity
-The identity of the role definition, either a RoleDefinition object or a the name of roledefinition.
+The identity of the role definition, either a RoleDefinition object or the name of the roledefinition.

 ```yaml
 Type: RoleDefinitionPipeBind